 VTE 205.
 Veterinary Pharmacology.
 2 Credits.

 Students will explore the principles of pharmacology including general drug use; administration; types of drugs; indications and contraindications of drug use; and mechanism of action; as well as drug labeling, dispensing and packaging.
 Each student will also understand the legalities and ethics of using controlled substances.
 Medical calculations, prescription notation and proper record keeping will also be reviewed.
-Prerequisites: CHE 107 and VTE 101 with a C+ or higher.
+Prerequisites: VTE 101 with a C+ or higher and CHE 107.
 Spring.

 VTE 208.
 Veterinary Radiology.
 2 Credits.